mattsteeldue/vforth/README.md

 I'm not aware of a switch Fuse provides to insert the second floppy disk image at start-up, and you have to select Forth2.IMG via usual menu bar.

+To start v-Forth system, you have to load the "run" Basic loader, usually  LOAD P6  would suffice.

 History